Brxdl3y/SafariTech-Solutions-Network/README.md

 🔹**Redundant gateways via HSRP** - HSRP provides 24/7 gateway availability for all devices per domain hence no downtime

-**Loop avertion through STP** - this helps prevent L2 loops by putting all links in a blocking state except one.
+🔹**Loop avertion through STP** - this helps prevent L2 loops by putting all links in a blocking state except one.

 Internet provider

-**Documentation-friendly configs** — commented CLI blocks, consistent naming, and verification commands to make the configuration hireable and maintainable.
+🔹**Documentation-friendly configs** — commented CLI blocks, consistent naming, and verification commands to make the configuration hireable and maintainable .

 📌**Networking Keypoints**